facebook/zstd/programs/zstd.1.md

     This option is only used with strategies ZSTD_btopt and ZSTD_btopt2.

     The minimum _tlen_ is 4 and the maximum is 999.

+- `overlapLog`=_ovlog_,  `ovlog`=_ovlog_:
+    Select the amount of data reloaded from previous job into next one.
+    Reloading more data improves compression ratio, but decreases speed.
+    This parameter is only available if multithreading is enabled.

+    The minimum _ovlog_ is 0, and the maximum is 9.
+    0 means "no overlap", hence completely independent jobs.
+    9 means "full overlap", meaning up to `windowSize` is reloaded from previous job.
+    Reducing _ovlog_ by 1 reduces the amount of reload by a factor 2.
+    Default _ovlog_ is 6, which means "reload `windowSize / 8`".
+    Exception : the maximum compression level (22) has a default _ovlog_ of 9.

 ### Example
 The following parameters sets advanced compression options to those of